chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 .. note:: If examples or tests are listed in the Mason.toml, Mason will not search
           for any examples or tests not listed.

-To view what examples are available, type ``mason run --example`` without any other arguments.
+To view what examples are available, enter ``mason run --example`` without any other arguments.
 This will produce the names of all examples that are currently available to Mason::